4QJS/Qbs4QJS/README.md

 #### [constructors don't throw](https://github.com/konsumer/Qbs4QJS/issues/4)

-Another caveat is that class constructors don't throw.
-An example is `BinaryFile`.
-I now have a seperate `open` method, so the constructor doesn't need to throw an error.
+Class constructors don't throw.
+An example is `BinaryFile`, there is a seperate `open` method, so the constructor doesn't throw an error.

 I may eventually figure out how to make it work more like the original.

 ### usage

+> **TODO**: look into the best way to add this to user's projects & publish the library.

 You can see an example program that uses all the services in [main.cpp](./main.cpp).

-> **TODO**: look into the best way to add this to user's projects & publish the library.
+You can just include the headers you need, and they only depend on Qt.

 > **TODO**: Put basic import example, from main.cpp, here